sreckoj/MQ-on-CP4I-notes/topics/additional-configuration/README.md

 The **name** points to the name of the ConfigMap and **items** point to the MQSC content inside the ConfigMap.
 Note also how the MQSC is written in multi lines in the ConfigMap.

-To apply the above YAMLs you can put them to the yaml files and run for example:
+To apply the above YAMLs you can put them into the yaml files and run for example:
 ```
 oc apply -f myconfigmap.yaml
 ```